 Blister packaging represents one of the most widely used packaging methods.
-It is utilized for packing countless retail items, including tools, cosmetics and household products.
-The flexible option furnishes a number of advantages, so it is a go-to solution for a variety of unique products.
+It is utilized for packing countless retail items, including tools, cosmetics, and household products.
+The flexible option furnishes several advantages, so it is a go-to solution for various unique products.

-Another form of blister packaging is referred to as a “Carded” blister.
+Another form of blister packaging is known as a “carded” blister.
 There are a few design options with this type of retail blistering process.
-A “face-seal” seal blister is where the plastic is created with an outer flange which is sealed using dedicated sealing “nests” that press heat in the flange area to activate the glue on the blister card which secures the blister and the product to the card.
+For example, a “face-seal” seal blister is where the plastic is created with an outer flange which is sealed using reliable sealing “nests” that press heat in the flange area to activate the glue on the blister card, which secures the blister and the product to the card.

-Another option of carded blistering is the “Trap” blister.
-This is where one fold-over blister card or a two-carded solution will “trap” the flanges of the custom blister in-between the cards to give the overall package a cleaner, more finished look.
-Many of the large format blisters you see in the club stores will incorporate this “trap” feature.
+Another option for carded blistering is the “trap” blister.
+This is where one fold-over blister card or a two-carded solution will “trap” the flanges of the custom blister in between the cards to give the overall package a cleaner, more finished look.
+Many of the large format blisters in the club stores will incorporate this “trap” feature.

 Advantages of Blister Card Packaging

-Custom forming creates unique blister packs for each item they contain, setting them apart from competing retail items.
-And when cards are attached, sellers can use the space to incorporate graphics and product information on the flat surfaces provided by the cards
+Custom forming creates unique blister packs for each item they contain, setting them apart from competing for retail items.
+And when cards are attached, sellers can use the space to incorporate graphics and product information on the flat surfaces provided by the cards.

 Custom thermoformed blisters are typically made out of PVC but can also be made out of PET or PETG.
 The latter two are more commonly found in imported blisters and are not as prevalent with US manufacturers.
-Blister cards are usually printed on SBS (Solid bleached sulfate) which is a virgin material which is best suited for high quality graphics and printing.
-Blister cards can be varnished with either an Aqueous, or water-based protective coat, or UV (ultra-violet), which provides a glossy look while adding additional protection from light, humidity and other influences is accomplished using the proper materials and coatings.
+Blister cards are usually printed on SBS (solid bleached sulfate), a virgin material best suited for high-quality graphics and printing.
+Blister cards can be varnished with either an aqueous or water-based protective coat or UV (ultra-violet), which provides a glossy look while adding additional protection from light, humidity, and other influences, is accomplished using the proper materials and coatings.

 Blister Card Innovation

-Formed plastic packaging has a bad reputation in some circles, due to the amount of plastic waste it generates and for the occasional difficulty consumers experience getting to the products inside.
-As a result, trending innovations in blister packaging include eco-friendly packages that use recycled materials as well as improvements put in place for the benefit of blister pack end-users.
+Formed plastic packaging has a bad reputation in some circles due to the amount of plastic waste it generates and the occasional difficulty consumers experience getting to the products inside.
+As a result, trending innovations in blister packaging include eco-friendly packages that use recycled materials and improvements put in place for the benefit of blister pack end-users.

 Child-resistant versions of blister packaging have come to market, as well as options with enhanced security features to protect against tampering and counterfeiting.
-Color-coding and unique blister package designs that “trap” the flanged blister between a front and a back card (or fold over card) gives a cleaner look to the end product by hiding the flanges.
-This is a great way for marketing a product that is a higher end retail item.
+Color-coding and unique blister package designs that “trap” the flanged blister between a front and a back card (or fold-over card) gives a cleaner look to the end product by hiding the flanges.
+This is a great way to market a product that is a higher-end retail item.

-Blister packaging provide worthy options for retail products in a variety of categories, including cosmetics, candy, dietary supplements, games, toys, household, tools, automotive, lawn and garden, hardware, single dose pills, pharmaceuticals, and a host of others.
-Contract packagers provide custom strategies for marketing diverse goods, using blister cards to stimulate fast retail turns and high brand visibility.
+Blister packaging provides worthy options for retail products in various categories, including cosmetics, candy, dietary supplements, games, toys, household, tools, automotive, lawn and garden, hardware, single-dose pills, pharmaceuticals, and a host of others.
+In addition, contract packagers provide custom strategies for various marketing goods, using blister cards to stimulate fast retail turns and high brand visibility.